List of Tosafists: Baruch ben Isaac

 Born in Worms, he lived in Regensburg.

 Eleazar ben Judah of Worms

 Author of tosafot to Baba Kamma, extracts from which are found in Bezalel Ashkenazi's Shitah Mekubetzet.

 Elhanan ben Isaac of Dampierre

-Flourished at the end of the twelfth century; his tosafot are mentioned by Abraham b.
-David in his "Temim De'im" and in the edited tosafot to Bava Metzia 11b and Shevuot 28a.
-His tosafot to Nedarim are referred to by Joseph Colon (Responsa, No. 52); those to Megillah, in Isaiah di Trani's "Ha-Makria'" (No. 31, p.
+Flourished at the end of the 12th century; his tosafot are mentioned by Abraham ben David (RABaD) in his "Temim De'im" and in the edited tosafot to Bava Metzia 11b and Shevuot 28a.
+His tosafot to Nedarim are referred to by Joseph Colon (Responsa, No. 52); those to Megillah, in Isaiah di Trani the Elder's "Ha-Makria" (No. 31, p.
 19d); those to Avadah Zarah, in "Mordechai" (No. 1364).

 Eliezer ben Joel HaLevi (Ra'avyah)

-Flourished in the beginning of the thirteenth century in Germany; author of tosafot to several tractates, and to Sefer Ra'avyah.
+Flourished in the beginning of the 13th century in Germany; author of tosafot to several tractates, and to Sefer Ra'avyah.

-Eliezer ben Nathan
+Eliezer ben Nathan (Ra'avan)

-Wrote about the Persecution of 1096.
+Wrote about the Persecutions of 1096.

 Eliezer ben Samuel of Metz (Re'EM)

 Author of tosafot to several tractates, of which those to Hullin were seen by Azulai.